 Due to their fighting dog heritage, some Bulldogs can still be wary of other dogs.

 Getting them to meet lots of dogs when they are still in the period of socialization will help to reduce the likelihood of this becoming a problem for your puppy later on.

-It all depends on the severity of their respiratory problems, which we will look at in greater detail in the Health section below.
+It all depends on the severity of their respiratory problems.

 But if you want a dog to take jogging, hiking or out in the hot weather, a Bulldog is not a good choice for you.